Obidiemekpo/dataacademy-labs/.github/README.md

 5. Value: Paste the entire JSON output from the previous step
 6. Click "Add secret"

+### 3. Databricks Provider Configuration (Optional)

+For the Databricks provider, you'll need to configure authentication.
+The workflow is set up to use environment variables:

+- `DATABRICKS_HOST`: The URL of your Databricks workspace
+- `DATABRICKS_TOKEN`: A Databricks personal access token

+These are currently left empty in the workflow file, as the Databricks workspace is created as part of the Terraform deployment.
+For a complete deployment that includes Unity Catalog and cluster configuration, you'll need to:

+1. Run the initial deployment to create the Databricks workspace
+2. Generate a Databricks token
+3. Update the workflow with these values or add them as GitHub secrets

 ## Terraform State Storage

 The workflow automatically creates a storage account for Terraform state if it doesn't exist.
 The storage account details are: